-These easy, healthy snack recipes are guaranteed to be a hit at your game day party and, best of all, they won’t give you a food hangover the next day.
+These easy, healthy snack recipes are guaranteed to be a hit at your game day party, and best of all, they won’t give you a food hangover the next day.
 Now that’s definitely a win!

-25 Super Bowl Snack Recipes
+Super Bowl Snacks

 The granddaddy of all dips, this buffalo chicken dip is always a crowd-pleaser because of its versatility.
 Eat it with veggies, spread it on crackers or just scoop it up with a spoon.
 Make this recipe even faster by using leftover chicken and making the ranch dressing the night before.

 This creamy dip is a delicious way to combine two game day classics: chili and cheese.
-Instead of orange processed cheese, this dip uses goat cheese which sounds fancier for guests but is also much easier to digest.
+Instead of orange processed cheese, this dip uses goat cheese, which sounds fancier for guests but is also much easier to digest.
 Make the chili in a crockpot so it cooks throughout the day, and then you can whip up this Super Bowl snack in minutes.

 This simple yogurt-based dip is the perfect way to spice up chopped veggies or gluten-free pita chips.
 The lemon juice and cucumbers provide just the right tang, while fresh dill provides a nice kick.
 It’s easy on the palate but full of flavor, too.

-One of the classic Super Bowl snacks are these nachos that are loaded with seasoned grass-fed beef and then topped with your favorite taco fixings, like raw goat milk cheese, protein-rich black beans, bell peppers and spicy jalapeños.
+A classic among Super Bowl snacks, these nachos that are loaded with seasoned grass-fed beef and then topped with your favorite taco fixings, like raw goat milk cheese, protein-rich black beans, bell peppers and spicy jalapeños.
 They’re finished off in the oven, so the whole stack is covered with melted cheesy goodness.

 Who knew that you could get a dose of antioxidants while watching a football game?
-This dip matches artichokes, one of my top 10 antioxidant foods, with creamy goat cheese for a match made in Super Bowl snack heaven.
+This dip matches artichokes, a top antioxidant food, with creamy goat cheese for a match made in Super Bowl snack heaven.

 10. Homemade Hummus

 Hummus has become one of the most popular Super Bowl snacks, but too many people are buying it at the store.
 You can make your own delicious — and healthy — version right at home!

 If you like it spicy, add some hot sauce or crushed red pepper flakes.
 You could even add avocado before mixing in the food processor.

 15. 7-Layer Bean Dip

 We start with a layer of black beans that have been blended with protein powder made from bone broth, lime, garlic and sea salt — and that’s just the first one!
 Pile on tomatoes, creamy goat yogurt, fresh herbs, guacamole and finish it all off with cheese for a bean dip that’ll replace all your other recipes.

 17. Spicy Bean Dip

 This spicy bean dip is a bit deceiving.
 While white beans, or cannellini beans, are the main ingredient, you’d never know it.
 They’re working behind the scenes to make this dip smooth and creamy, while regulating blood sugar levels and protecting your heart, all without adding a “bean” taste.

 18. Spicy Kale Chips

 The best part of this Super Bowl snack recipe is that you get not one, but two kale chip dipping options.
 Serve it with an Indian spice or chipotle spice dressing — or both! — for optimal snacking.

-This dip is always a first-choice dip but it’s not always the best for you.
+This dip is always a first-choice dip, but it’s not always the best for you.
 In this version, we keep what makes spinach and artichoke dip so good, like the cheese, and beef up the nutrients of the other ingredients.

 Cilantro lovers, this one is for you.
 The herb, which protects your body from oxidative stress and helps remove heavy metals, is in full force here.
 You’ll enjoy all its benefits, along with those of heart-healthy avocado, in this quick and easy guacamole recipe.